 There are two interconnected anomalies associated with Variation X that are effectively resolved by Ein feste Burg.
 The first is Dora Penny’s inability to guess the tune despite Elgar’s insistence, “I thought that you of all people would guess it.”
 The second is Elgar’s cryptic remarks regarding this movement that the “inner sustained phrases at first on the viola and later on the flute should be noted.”
 In a classic play on words, Elgar’s use of the term “noted” openly invites one to scrutinize the actual notes of the inner voice.
 The reason she should have been able to guess the tune is the first four notes of Ein feste Burg’s ending phrase (G, F-sharp, E, D) are twice stated sequentially in an augmented form by the inner voice beginning six bars before Rehearsals 42 and 45 (Figure 9).
 This treatment of Ein feste Burg mirrors how in 1897 Elgar inventively quoted an augmented form of God save the Queen in the inner voice of the 5/4 waltz from Tchaikovsky’s Pathétique.
 Martin Luther was a flutist, and in deference to his chosen instrument Mendelssohn introduces Ein feste Burg in the Reformation Symphony on the flute.
 Elgar follows this example in Variation X by having the inner voice quote the first four notes of that hymn’s ending phrase on the flute.
 This cryptogram is known as the Dorabella Fragments Cipher.

 In the Royal life of England, Ein feste Burg was eminent and esteemed as evidenced by the coronations of 1902 and 1911, global events attended by leaders and representatives from around the world when the sun did not set on the British Empire.
 At the 1902 coronation of King Edward VII, Ein feste Burg was performed multiple times, first as a hymn during the processional, and again in Wagner’s Kaisermarsch.
 Ein feste Burg was performed at the 1911 coronation of King George V and Queen Mary, first as processional music and then in the homage anthem composed by Sir Frederick Bridge that made “liberal use of Ein’ feste Burg.”
-It is beyond dispute the English public in general and Dora Powell in particular were exceedingly familiar with Luther’s renowned hymn.
+It is beyond dispute the English public in general, and Dora Powell in particular, were exceedingly familiar with Luther’s renowned hymn.
 She may have been able to guess the tune, but Elgar stubbornly refused to volunteer what could only be realized by cracking his ciphers.
+Among these the most cunningly difficult is a musical Polybius Square Cipher embedded in the opening six measures of the Enigma Theme that encodes the complete 24 letter title of Ein feste Burg ist unser Gott.
+Contrary to the insistence of prominent Elgar scholars such as Julian Rushton, Elgar did not take his secret to the grave.
+Instead, he encoded the answer within the body of the orchestral score to ensure its survival, efficacy and organic connection to the enigma.
+This is undoubtedly the cryptic "dark saying" that "must be left unguessed" mentioned by Elgar in the original 1899 program note, for a cipher solution cannot be guessed but must be intelligently decoded.

 Buckley, Robert J. Sir Edward Elgar (London: John Lane, 1905)